maoquan-ms/coding-tasks/docs/task-1.md

 3. **Evaluation**:
    - Use a sandbox environment(docker instance) to assess the pass rate of the HumanEval-X results obtained from the Qwen2.5-Coder-0.5B-Instruct model.
    - This evaluation will help determine the effectiveness of the model's predictions.

+4. **Performance Improvement**
+   - Consider enhancing the performance of the inference and evaluation processes.